curv3d/curv/docs/Exceptions.md

 This is possible: `Value apply(Value*,Location*)`, but it adds cost at compile and run time.

-Maybe a primitive function can throw an exception with the index of the bad argument, and this index can be mapped to a location?
+In terms of what's easy, a primitive non-numeric function will throw an exception with the name of the bad argument.
+Ditto for user defined functions with parameter assertions, such as `(x:is_num)->...`.
+This can be combined with information from the stack trace to reproduce the location.

 ## Stack Trace
 If an exception is raised, then the exception contains a stack trace.
-So, like, a linked list of Locations (to start with).
+Maybe a linked list of Locations?
-Whatever expression was evaluating, then function calls.
+If a stack trace entry contains the boxed function value, then we can map parameter names to locations (see above).

+What's in the stack trace?
+All operator expressions and function calls?
+It seems likely that 'primitive operations' will be treated specially, for efficiency reasons, with less precise location reporting, while each 'general case function call' will appear in the stack trace.

+The stack trace is stored in the curv::Exception so that the Bad_Argument exception can access it to reproduce the Location.
+Probably, a stack trace entry is a linked list node containing a Phrase and a Function.
+* Using a Phrase, I'm keeping the entire parse tree around during execution.
+  (The JIT compile strategy kind of does that anyway, is this a big deal?)
+* Using a Location, I'm paying an extra compile time cost to construct the Location of each function call, so that I can discard the parse tree.

 How do I construct the stack trace?
-* a VM register points to a stack of cons cells `(Location*,next*)`, pushed/popped at each call point.
-  * thread local variable, or part of Eval_Context
-* A chain of try-except handlers at each call point.
+* Most likely: A chain of try-except handlers at each call point.
   Code bloat; overhead is low (eg 5%) until exception is thrown.
   Supposedly: one extra branch usually not taken + lost optimizations.
   What's the cost for LLVM?
 Itanium ABI "zero cost" exception handling.
   Windows is more expensive.
 This is complicated in LLVM, especially if Windows support is needed.
+* a VM register points to a stack of cons cells `(Location*,next*)`, pushed/popped at each call point.
+  * thread local variable, or part of Eval_Context
 * Use libunwind, glibc/osx backtrace(), but this just gives native function addresses; Location info is harder to access and very platform dependent.
   But: no run time overhead.
 Encode location key into function name?

+The stack trace doesn't contain tail calls.

 Regardless of technique, can't wait until stack is unwound to get trace.
 * Which means code at each call point to construct call stack.